-Recovery - The amount of cooling the unit does to return the cellar to its set point temperature after some new heat load is introduced, such as people or new cases of warm wine entering the cellar.
+Recovery - The amount of cooling the unit does to return the cellar to its set point temperature after some new load is introduced, such as people or new cases of warm wine entering the cellar.

-Return Air - The air leaving the cellar and returning to the inlet of the fan coil.
-(See Inlet Air above)
+Return Air - The air leaving the cellar and returning to the inlet of the evaporator coil.

-TXV - Thermal expansion valve
+TXV - Thermal Expansion Valve

-$\boldsymbol{VAC-Volts\ alternating\ current}$
+VAC - Volts alternating current

-$\ensuremath{\mathbf{SP}}-Static$ pressure.
+SP - Static pressure.
 Unit of measurement (inches of water column) of the pressure of the air handled by the fan.

-$\label{eq:controller} \textbf{Set Point} - \textbf{The desired temperature or humidity set on the remote interface controller or humidistat.}$
+Set Point - The desired temperature or humidity set on the thermostat or humidistat.

-Supply Air - The air entering the wine cellar from the discharge of the fan coil.
+Supply Air - The air entering the cellar from the discharge of the evaporator coil.